colomoto/colomoto-web/pages/meetings/2017/index.rst

 For convenience, the meeting is planned right before ISMB/ECCB (July 21 - 25 in Prague).
 As usual, the meeting will cover a wide range of topics related to logical modelling, from methodological and software developments to biological applications.
-It will be hosted by IBENS in the center of Paris: 46 rue d’Ulm, 75005 Paris: https://goo.gl/maps/6MSEgxeDd8r.
+This meeting will be hosted by IBENS in the center of Paris: 46 rue d’Ulm, 75005 Paris (see https://goo.gl/maps/6MSEgxeDd8r).

 This meeting is organized by Aurélien Naldi (IBENS, Paris), Claudine Chaouiya (IGC, Lisbon), Denis Thieffry (IBENS, Paris), Gautier Stoll (INSERM, IGR, U. Paris Descartes), and Laurence Calzone (Curie Institute, Paris).

-Registration is free but mandatory, see the `registration form <https://docs.google.com/forms/d/e/1FAIpQLSeT4T3JthlrYOOKbAayrJvVAtcAteTXSIroUZVG_uhfk9pGdQ/viewform>`_.

-Preliminary Schedule
+Schedule
 ====================

 July 17 - Scientific Presentations
 ----------------------------------

+The plenary presentations on the first day will take place in salle Favard (2nd floor of the IBENS building, next to the main entry on rue d'Ulm).

 +-------+---------------------------------------------------------------------------------------------------------------------------------------+
 | Time  |           Speaker - Title                                                                                                             |